The Ultimate 2024 Bar Chart Guide

 Step 4: Customize Your Chart

 Zebra BI charts have many customization options.
-You can adjust the chart title, axes titles, add data labels, and more using the Zebra BI tab options.
+You can adjust the chart title, axis titles, add data labels, and more using the Zebra BI tab options.

 Step 5: Leverage Zebra BI's Powerful Features